deltachat/deltachat-pages/en/help.md

 ## Which standards are used for end-to-end-encryption.

 OpenPGP.
-Key transport is done via Autocrypt.
+Key transport is done via Autocrypt. -

 ## Can I re-use by existing private key?

 - Yes.
 Importing it at "Advanced settings / Manage private keys".
 Caution: Make sure, they key is not protected by a password or remove it before.

+If you don't have a key or don't even know you would need one - don't worry: Delta Chat generates one as needed, you have to do nothing.

 # Multi-client {#multiclient}